 Novruz in Azerbaijan: how the country celebrates spring

 If you want to see Azerbaijan at its most alive, come in spring for Novruz.
 This ancient festival marking the spring equinox is the most joyful moment of the Azerbaijani year — a celebration of renewal built from fire, food and family that turns streets, homes and squares into a shared ritual of welcome to the new season.
+For a traveler, it is one of the few times you can watch a whole country lean into a single tradition at once, and it colours everything from the markets to the mood on the street.

 What Novruz is